Warning: Rated 'M' for a reason.

 Gesturing towards the chairs in front of them, Hiruzen said, "Please, take a seat."

-Mebuki smiled gratefully as she sat down whilst Sakura simply sat.
+Mebuki smiled gratefully as she sat down whereas Sakura simply sat.
 Kakashi had remained standing, choosing to lean against the wall instead of sitting down.
 The pink haired girl was highly aware of the fact that he was watching her closely.
 Most likely watching her reactions carefully, Sakura thought, but it still made her uneasy.
-Her parents had been doing that a lot lately and with good reason too, since her reactions and moods were highly unpredictable.
+Her parents had been doing that a lot lately and with good reason too, since her reactions and moods were highly unpredictable at the best of time.

-She wanted to protest, to say that she didn't need anyone to stay with her, but Sakura knew that it would be a losing argument.
+She wanted to protest, to say that she didn't need anyone to stay with her and babysit her, but Sakura knew that it would be a losing argument.
 So, she decided to simply nod and agree.
 "Is that during lessons too or just lunch and other breaks that I may have?"

 "Just lunch and other breaks," he told her, "unless you want him to stay with you in lessons?"